Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 • Corporate Formation and Financing

-• Licensing and Permitting for retailers, growers, cultivators, processors, and distributors
+• Licensing and permitting for retailers, growers, cultivators, processors, distributors, and testing labs

 • Risk Management